vitessio/website/content/en/docs/archive/16.0/user-guides/schema-changes/ddl-strategy-flags.md

 ```
 Consult [pt-online-schema-change documentation](https://www.percona.com/doc/percona-toolkit/3.0/pt-online-schema-change.html) for supported command line flags.

-The `vitess` strategy (formerly known as `online`) uses Vitess internal mechanisms and is not a standalone command line tool. therefore, it has no particular command line flags.
+The `vitess` strategy (formerly known as `online`) uses Vitess internal mechanisms and is not a standalone command line tool.
+Therefore, it has no particular command line flags.
 For internal testing/CI purposes, the `vitess` strategy supports `--vreplication-test-suite`, and this flag must **not** be used in production as it can have destructive consequences.